Carboxylic acids

 - have similar chemical properties.

-Functional group
+Functional groups

-General formula
+General formulae

 A general formula is a chemical formula used to represent the members of a homologous series.
-The general formula for the carboxylic acids is CnH2n+1COOH.
+The general formula for carboxylic acids is CnH2n+1COOH.

 Note that the functional group contains one of the carbon atoms in the molecule.